TPei/circuit_breaker/README.md

 end
 ```

+### Ignoring certain error types

-Of course you can also add custom errors to ignore and count all others:
+Conversely, you can also add custom errors to ignore and count all others:
 ```crystal
 breaker = CircuitBreaker.new(
   threshold: 5,